Living in Italy: Best Places to Live in Lombardy

 Lombardy is one of the most populated areas of Italy.
 The central hub of the region is the Milan metropolitan area.
 The region is made up of the provinces of Bergamo, Brescia, Como, Cremona, Lecco, Lodi, Mantova, Milano, Monza e Brianza, Pavia, Sondrio, and Varese.
 The official language of the region is Italian and like many other parts of Italy has a variety of local dialects.
 Lombardy has a temperate climate that is characterized by warm summers and cold winters.

-Why Lombardy?
+Why Choose Lombardy?

 Lombardy or Lombardia is a region located in the most northern part of the country and is known for being the hub of the Italian economy.
 It has the largest concentration of international companies, some of the country’s best universities, an international population and beautiful landscapes; it is easy to understand why many UK and US expats decide to settle here.